-Recognizing how difficult it can be to lose a 4-legged family member, AHI has teamed with DeJohn Pet Services (a division of DeJohn-Flynn Mylott Funeral Homes) to start a pet loss support group.
+The loss of a pet can leave a very empty space in our hearts.
+Animals spend their lives giving us unconditional love, and when they leave us it can be very difficult to go on without them.
+AHI has teamed with DeJohn Pet Services (a division of DeJohn-Flynn Mylott Funeral Homes) to start a pet loss support group.
 The group is free of charge and open to anyone who has lost a pet or is facing this difficult time.

 The group facilitator is Patrica DeJohn, MA, a counselor in private practice with Dr. Thomas Frazier and Associates.
 She is a member of the Association for Death Education & Counseling, and the Northeast Ohio Bereavement Council.

-The Pet Loss Support group meets on Thursdays in AHI's multipurpose room from 6:30pm to 8pm on the following dates in 2014:
+The Pet Loss Support group meets on the third Thursday of every month in AHI's multipurpose room from 6:30pm - 8pm on the following dates in 2014:

 No meetings in June, July or August